Fix driveway cracks

 Photo 2: Enlarge the area and smooth

 Asphalt driveways can develop pitted areas from motor oil and coolant contamination and repeated freeze/thaw cycles.
-If the pits are 1/2 in. or less, you can fill them with a spreadable filler product.
+If the pits are 1/2 in. or less, you can fill them with a spreadable filler product for asphalt repair.
 (We used Latex-ite Trowel Patch again.)

 Clean oil stains and prime with oil stain primer.
 Then coat the entire pitted area with patch material and let dry overnight (Photo 1).
 Apply a second coat to top off any partially filled pits (Photo 2) and smooth the surface.
-Let dry.
+Let dry to complete your asphalt repair.